garnicht/easy_cut/README.md

-# use me as a template
+# What ist his repo about?